(PHP 5 >= 5.1.0, PHP 7, PECL pdo >= 0.1.0)

 Das oben gezeigte Beispiel erzeugt eine ähnliche Ausgabe wie:

+I am Alice.
+I am Alice.
 I don't have a name yet.
+I am Bob.